 Which AP World History Book Should You Get?

 All these AP World History books are helpful in their own ways.
-I'd recommend starting with one of the first three, ideally whichever one aligns best with your time limits and style of learning.
+We'd recommend starting with one of the first three, ideally whichever one aligns best with your time limits and style of learning.
 The Princeton Review book should be a good fit for a wide variety of students.
 If you have a month or two to study and are looking for a one-size-fits-all accessible guide to the test, you should go with that one.

 The Crash Course book is better if you're short on time and just need a way to review all the key concepts quickly and efficiently.
 This is the best option if you only have a week or two until the AP exam or are looking for a book that just outlines the most essential concepts.

 Barron's is best for self-study throughout the school year or review over the course of a few months.
 If you're an intense student and want a book you can use during the year to study for both in-class assessments and the AP test, Barron's will be the ideal option for you.

 If you get one of the first three books and run out of practice materials or aren't a fan of the way the information is presented, you can go ahead and try one of the supplementary resources.
 Just be aware of the limitations these two books have in terms of their content and accuracy.

 Need more practice materials for AP World History?
 Check out these links to every AP World History practice test available online and then look at these amazing DBQ examples.

 You don't necessarily need to buy a review book to get some great study tips.
 Read our list of six key strategies for doing well on the AP World History exam.

 When do you actually have to get yourself in gear and start studying for AP tests?
 Find out when to begin studying for your AP exams based on your goals.